 On April 6, 1994, President Habyarimana was killed when his plane was shot down.
 It is not known if the attack was carried out by the Rwandan Patriotic Front (RPF), a Tutsi military organization stationed outside the country at the time, or by Hutu extremists trying to instigate a mass killing.
 In any event, Hutu extremists in the military, led by Colonel Theoneste Bagosora, immediately went into action, murdering Tutsis and moderate Hutus within hours of the crash.

 The Belgian peacekeepers were killed the next day, a key factor in the withdrawal of U.N. forces from Rwanda.
 Soon afterward, the radio stations in Rwanda were broadcasting appeals to the Hutu majority to kill all Tutsis in the country.
-The army and the national police directed the slaughter, sometimes threatening Hutu civilians when persuasion didn't work.
+The army and the national police directed the slaughter, sometimes threatening Hutu civilians when persuasion didn’t work.
 Thousands of innocent people were hacked to death with machetes by their neighbors.
-Despite the horrific crimes, the international community, including the United States, hesitated to take any action.
+Despite the horrific crimes, the international community, including the United States, hesitated to take action.
 They wrongly ascribed the genocide to chaos amid tribal war.
-President Bill Clinton later called America's failure to do anything to stop the genocide "the biggest regret" of his administration.
+American troops were sent into Rwanda and Zaire to help with humanitarian aid and open the country's major airport for relief flights.
+However, President Bill Clinton later called America’s failure to stop the genocide “the biggest regret” of his administration.

 It was left to the RPF, led by Paul Kagame, to begin an ultimately successful military campaign for control of Rwanda.
 By the summer, the RPF had defeated the Hutu forces and driven them out of the country and into several neighboring nations.
 However, by that time, an estimated 75 percent of the Tutsis living in Rwanda had been murdered.